jonsoini/elastic-demos/README.md

 This folder has the Canvas workpads, dummy data script and notes on how to recreate the Canvas demo from the March '19 Seattle Elasticsearch meetup group.

+Once we get more demos here we'll put them in subfolders, but for now, just the one on Canvas.

 ## The Demo

 The demo walks through building a Canvas workpad running from mock sample data that looks like: